 The uses of Code-Point georeferenced postcode data are covered in the Code-Point user guide specifically produced for use with that product.
 This user guide will only focus on the use of the unit postcode polygons.
-However, having access to the Code-Point user guide is recommended.

 The polygons provide a boundary around the addresses within postcodes units and so can be used to relate any occurrence or point within that boundary to the postcode concerned.